Great Cobar mine: Sale and aftermath

-Thomas Longworth bought Woollahrah House, a very large estate on land now comprising some of the most desirable harbourside real estate in Sydney's Eastern Suburbs.
-He lived there until his death in 1927, after which the house was demolished and the land was sub-divided.
+Thomas Longworth bought Woollahra House, a very large estate on land now comprising some of the most desirable harbourside real estate in Sydney's Eastern Suburbs.
+He lived there until he died in 1927, after which the house was demolished, and the land was subdivided.
 The gatehouse of the estate survives, as Rose Bay police station.
 One of his sons was William (Bill) Longworth (1892–1969), later a prominent businessman, but was, as a young man, a competitive swimmer who completed at the 1912 Olympic Games (qualifying for but missing the 100m final and 1500m semi-finals due to illness).
 He was an early exponent of the freestyle swimming technique known as the 'Australian crawl'.

 Both brothers owned steam yachts.
 Thomas's was Cobar, and William's was Ena, which survives as a rare example of this type of vessel.

-Great Cobar Limited (1906 - 1914)
+Great Cobar Limited (1906–1914)

 New owners

-In the two decades prior to the outbreak of the First World War, British investors were seeking opportunities, outside the United Kingdom.
-The purchase of the Great Cobar was one of a number of large investments made in Australia, which involved purchase of existing assets, with the aim of improving or expanding those assets.
+In the two decades before the outbreak of the First World War, British investors were seeking opportunities outside the United Kingdom.
+The purchase of the Great Cobar was one of several large investments in Australia that involved acquiring existing assets to improve or expand them.
 Such investments, in New South Wales, included British Australian Oil Company, Commonwealth Oil Corporation, Dapto Smelting Works, Mount Boppy Gold Mine, and the Prince of Wales Mine.
-A few, such as the Sons of Gwalia mine in Western Australia, were long-lived, fabulous earners, and others like the Mount Boppy were highly remunerative.
+A few, such as the Sons of Gwalia mine in Western Australia, were long-lived, fabulous earners, and others like the Mount Boppy or the various companies of the Collins House Group, at Broken Hill, were highly remunerative.
 However, some eventually were financially unsuccessful, some were also heavily over-capitalised, and some were ill-conceived from the outset; all three would be the case for the new company, Great Cobar Limited.

 Great Cobar Limited was registered in England, in 1906, to take over and operate the assets of the Great Cobar Mining Syndicate.
 150,000 new £5 shares and £750,000 in 6% debentures were authorised, being new share capital and debenture debt in a capital structure totalling £1,500,000; not all of this amount was issued at the time.